LENS-MIND/SVM/README.md

 ## Spectral datasets information:

 Spectral datasets included:
 - Fe_All = PCA clean iron spectra.
+(Set1)
 - Fe_raw = original iron specra.
+(Set2)
 - Fe_Mn = PCA clean iron and manganese spectra.
+(Set3)
 - Ferw_Mn = PCA clean manganese spectra and original iron spectra.
+(Set4)

-Each dataset has associated a label file, the labels values are related with the element and oxidation state as follows:
+Each dataset has associated a label file, the labels values are related with the oxide and its oxidation state as follows:

-- Class 0: Iron oxide -> wüstite (Fe+2)
+- Class 0: Iron oxide = wüstite (Fe+2)
-- Class 1: Iron oxide -> magnetite (Fe+2 2Fe+3)
+- Class 1: Iron oxide = magnetite (Fe+2 2Fe+3)
-- Class 2: Manganese oxide -> Mn+2
+- Class 2: Manganese oxide = Mn+2
-- Class 3: Manganese oxide -> Mn+3
+- Class 3: Manganese oxide = Mn+3
-- Class 4: Manganese oxide -> Mn+4
+- Class 4: Manganese oxide = Mn+4

 ## Gridsearch_results information:

 For each kernel and dataset the hyperparameters are optimized, their results are presented in the Gridsearch_results folder.
-The names indicate the kernel used and the training set used.
+The files name indicate the kernel used and the training set used.
 The kernels keys used are: lin = linear, rbf = radial basis function, sig = sigmoid.